retani/uberspace-meteor/README.md

 The deploy script works on OSX El Capitan, I don't know if it works on other systems or OS too

-Note: there might be a better aproach here: [http://meteor.jens-doecke.de/](http://meteor.jens-doecke.de/) because it installs meteor on the uberspace server (which I wasn't able to when I started meteor on uberspace).
+Note: there is another apporach here: [http://meteor.jens-doecke.de/](http://meteor.jens-doecke.de/) It installs meteor on the uberspace server (which I wasn't able to when I started meteor on uberspace).